A Full Dive into Realizing the Edge-enabled Metaverse: Visions, Enabling Technologies,and Challenges: Communication and Networking

-Beyond visual content, multimodal content delivery is essential to provide users with immersive experiences in the Metaverse.
-The authors in~\cite{park2018urllc} investigate the problem of simultaneously supporting both visual and haptic content delivery from a network-slicing perspective.
-While high-resolution visual content delivery demands medium reliability and maximum data rate, haptic perception requires fixed data rate and very high reliability.
-Therefore, visual content needs to be provided to VR users over eMMB networks and haptic content has to be delivered over URLLC networks.
+\paragraph{Multimodal VR streaming} Beyond visual content, multimodal content delivery is essential to provide users with immersive experience in the Metaverse.
+The authors in~\cite{park2018urllc} investigate the problem of simultaneously supporting visual and haptic content delivery from a network-slicing perspective.
+While high-resolution visual content delivery demands medium reliability and maximum data rate, haptic perception requires a fixed data rate and very high reliability.
+Therefore, visual content needs to be provided to VR users over eMMB networks, and haptic content has to be delivered over URLLC networks.
 Moreover, to mitigate the problem of self-interference in multimodal VR services, they employ successive interference cancellation (SIC)~\cite{meredith2015study} for visual-haptic VR services in different transmission power domains.
 To derive the expression for the average rate in this eMMB-URLLC multiplexed VR service model, the authors use stochastic geometry to analyze the orthogonal multiple access (OMA) and non-orthogonal multiple access (NOMA) downlinks in large-scale cellular networks.

-As the aforementioned studies leverage edge resources to support the high quality delivery of content, economic consideration of service pricing of scarce resources at the edge is also essential.
+\paragraph{Edge wireless VR service marketplace} As the aforementioned studies leverage edge resources to support the high-quality delivery of content, economic consideration of service pricing of scarce resources at the edge is also essential.
 The economic mechanisms for pricing services for entities involved in Metaverse, such as VSP, PSP, and data owners, are necessary to facilitate collaborative efforts to achieve Metaverse.
-In~\cite{xu2021wireless}, the authors design a learning-based double Dutch auction scheme to price and match users with VR service providers (e.g., base stations) in the Metaverse.
+In~\cite{xu2022wireless}, the authors design a learning-based double Dutch auction scheme to price and match users with VR service providers (e.g., base stations) in the Metaverse.
 In this scheme, VR users and service providers can make fast transactions within the call market to meet the short-term demand for VR services.
 Experimental results show that this learning-based scheme can achieve near-optimal social welfare while reducing the auction information exchange cost.

-\subsubsection{Resource Allocation for AR Adaptation}
+\subsubsection{\textbf{Resource Allocation for AR Adaptation}}